astrobytes-edu/astr596-modeling-universe/course-info/learning-guide.md

 ### Effective Learning Workflow

 #### Before Class
 1. **Read actively** - Don't just skim the JupyterBook chapters
 2. **Try examples** - Type out code examples yourself (no copy-paste!)
 3. **Note questions** - Write down confusion points to ask in class
 4. **Attempt project start** - Even 30 minutes of trying helps frame questions

 #### During Class
 1. **Ask "dumb" questions** - They're usually the most important
 2. **Engage in pair programming** - Explain your thinking out loud
 3. **Take implementation notes** - Document approaches that work
 4. **Debug together** - Learn from others' errors too

 #### After Class
 1. **Review immediately** - Solidify concepts while fresh
 2. **Implement incrementally** - Small, tested pieces beat large untested code
 3. **Document learnings** - Your future self will thank you
 4. **Help peers** - Teaching solidifies understanding

-### Using AI Tools Effectively

-Remember: AI is your tutor, not your programmer.
-Use it to:

-- **Understand concepts** - "Explain eigenvalues like I'm a physics student"
-- **Clarify confusion** - "Why does my Monte Carlo simulation converge slowly?"
-- **Debug intelligently** - "This error suggests X, but I checked Y..."
-- **Find resources** - "Where can I learn more about symplectic integrators?"

-NOT to:

-- Generate your solution code
-- Complete your projects
-- Replace your thinking
-- Avoid struggling (struggle is where learning happens!)

 ## Debugging Strategies